ijardillier/netclient-elastic/Readme.md

                 type: container
                 paths:
                 - /var/lib/docker/containers/${data.container.id}/*.log

+But if your logs are stored on the filesystem, you can easily use the filestream input of filebeat.

 For more information about this filebeat configuration, you can have a look to : https://github.com/ijardillier/docker-elk/blob/master/filebeat/config/filebeat.yml